Key Takeaways:

 Graduate Tuition/Fees: $6,424

-Texas A&M University-Commerce’s biology degree online programs include the master’s in biological sciences.
-Enrolled students take classes in ecophysiology or microbial ecology, genetics or genomics, and microbiology or virology, plus a variety of other biological science-related subjects.
+Texas A&M University-Commerce’s biology degree online programs include a master’s in biological sciences.
+Enrolled students take classes in ecophysiology or microbial ecology, genetics or genomics, microbiology or virology, and other biological science-related subjects.

-Also, Texas A&M-Commerce offers accreditation and reputation.
-In fact, Texas A&M University-Commerce ranks with major publications like U.S. News and World Report #230-#301 in best national universities.
+Also, Texas A&M-Commerce offers accreditation and a good reputation.
+In fact, according to major publications like U.S. News and World Report, it ranks #230-#301 among the best national universities.

 #3 – University of West Alabama